KristKross/Tamis-Time/README.md

 # Tamis Time — Filipino Dessert Calculator

 **Tamis Time** is a playful Filipino dessert calculator that generates a final delicacy based on three simple choices.
-The app includes animations, sound effects, and Filipino‑inspired visuals to make the experience lively and cultural.
+The app includes animations and sound effects to create a great user experience.

 ---